Course Details

 Mathematics 1

-BA001 course is part of 3 study plans
+BA001 course is not part of any programme in the faculty

 Linear algebra (basics of the matrix calculus, rank of a matrix, Gauss elimination method, inverse to a matrix, determinants and their applications).
 Eigenvalues and eigenvectors of a matrix.
 Basics of vectors, vector spaces.
 Linear spaces.
 Analytic geometry (dot, cross and mixed product of vectors, affine and metric problems for linear bodies in 3D).